 - Take responsibility for your choices and actions

 - If a member of staff asks you to do something, you must do it.

 If you break a school rule in class you will be given a warning and your name will be written on the board.
 If further disruption or breaking of school rules continues you will be asked to leave and make your way to the Isolation Room.
 You have three minutes to ensure you get there.

-If you break a rule in social time or between lessons, the member of staff will tell you that you have a “Red card”, and that you must serve a 20-minute lunchtime detention at the start of the next lunch-hour (either that day or the next day).
-If you are not sure whether you have a red card detention, you should check the “Red Card Detention” list, which is on the wall outside the Achievement Coordinators’ Office.
+If you break a rule in social time or between lessons, the member of staff will tell you that you have a “Red Card”, and that you must serve a 20-minute lunchtime detention at the start of the next lunch-hour (either that day or the next day).
+If you are not sure whether you have a red card detention, you should check the “Red Card Detention” list, which is on the wall outside the Refocus Room.

 If you are sent to the Isolation Room you will spend the equivalent of a whole school day there and will have to complete an after school detention lasting one hour.
 You will have to hand over your mobile phone upon arrival at the room and will be expected to spend the day working in silence.